birslip/Blood-Vessel/README.md

 Blood-Vessel
 ============

-A small rythm game created during the Global Game Jam 2013
+A small rythm game created during the Global Game Jam 2013 in London.

 Technologies
 ============